JustinLamMSFT/microsoft/microsoft-365/visio/visio-plan-2.md

 # Visio Plan 2

 - Get Visio and the always up-to-date Visio desktop app, for use on up to five PCs, and 2 GB of OneDrive cloud storage.
-- Enjoy all the features in Visio Plan 1, plus exclusive Visio Plan 2 features such as Export to Power Automate, Export to Word, Data Visualizer for Excel, and Slide Snippets for PowerPoint.[<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/visio/visio-plan-2?rtc=1&activetab=pivot%3Aoverviewtab#footnotes)
+- Enjoy all the features in Visio Plan 1, plus exclusive Visio Plan 2 features such as Export to Power Automate, Export to Word, Data Visualizer for Excel, and Slide Snippets for PowerPoint.[<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/visio/visio-plan-2?activetab=pivot:overviewtab#footnote1)
-- Create, view, edit, and collaborate on Visio files directly in Microsoft Teams.[<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/visio/visio-plan-2?rtc=1&activetab=pivot%3Aoverviewtab#footnotes)
+- Create, view, edit, and collaborate on Visio files directly in Microsoft Teams.[<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/visio/visio-plan-2?activetab=pivot:overviewtab#footnote1)
-- Connect diagrams to external data sources and embed Visio diagrams into Power BI dashboards.[<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/visio/visio-plan-2?rtc=1&activetab=pivot%3Aoverviewtab#footnotes)
+- Connect diagrams to external data sources and embed Visio diagrams into Power BI dashboards.[<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/visio/visio-plan-2?activetab=pivot:overviewtab#footnote1)
 - Store and share your work on the web and access it from almost anywhere.
 - Enjoy around-the-clock support from Microsoft.

 ## Talk with a sales expert

-To speak with a sales expert, call 1 855-270-0615.
-Available Mon to Fri from 6:00 AM to 6:00 PM Pacific Time.
+To speak with a sales expert, call (800) 642 7676.
+Available M-F 6 AM to 6 PM PT.

+This product is not available in your market.

 Originally starting from $15.00 now starting from $15.00